Ajit1279/GCP_Learning/Docker_K8S/K8S/Notes_k8s.md

 **Containerization** helps package software, enabling applications to be released and updated without downtime.

+**Kubernetes**
+- Portable, extensible, open-source **platform** for **container orchestration**
+- facilitates **declarative configuration** and **automation**
-**Kubernetes** is a production-ready, open source platform for container orchestration It helps you make sure those containerized applications run where and when you want, and helps them find the resources and tools they need to work.
+- It helps you make sure those containerized applications run where and when you want, and helps them find the resources and tools they need to work.
-In prod env you need to ensure there's no downtime.
+- In prod env you need to ensure there's no downtime.
 That's how **Kubernetes come to the rescue!** For example, if a container goes down, another container starts.

+**Concepts**
+- **[Kubernetes Objects:](https://kubernetes.io/docs/concepts/overview/working-with-objects/#kubernetes-objects)** Persistent entities in Kubernetes system to represent state of the cluster e.g. what containerised applications are running and on which node
+- Almost every Kubernetes object includes [two nested object fields](https://kubernetes.io/docs/concepts/overview/working-with-objects/#object-spec-and-status) that govern the object's configuration: the **object spec** and the **object status**.
+- **Kubectl:** Kubernetes API
+- **Manifest:** Provide the information to kubectl in a file to create a cluster.
+By convention it's YAML or JSON
+-
+-

 **Kubernetes Cluster** consists of:
  - **Control Plane:** Responsible for managing the cluster (scheduling applications, maintaining applications' desired state, scaling applications, and rolling out new updates.)